Management Structure Change

 The Division of Retirement and Benefits administers 10 different pension plans with 42,000 retirees, 47,000 active employees, and 200+ employers; several health and optional benefit plans with a total of over 84,000 covered lives; and an annual pension and health benefit cashflow of $1.6 billion.
 We expect 10,000 additional retirees to join our plans over the next 10 years.
 We anticipate that the recent reorganization of the Division will help us to meet this increase in demand.

-Four chief officers that are subject matter experts in the areas of operations, pension, finance, and health will report directly to Deputy Commissioner of Administration Mike Barnhill.
+Four chief officers that are subject matter experts in the areas of operations, pension, finance, and health report directly to the Department of Administration's Commissioner's Office.
 This form of management structure recognizes the importance of having a subject matter expert “chief” who is principally responsible for the systems, plans and operations within their purview.
 The following have been appointed as chief officers:

 - Chief Operating Officer (COO): Jim Puckett